 Louis is a native of the Los Angeles area and was the Founding President of Simi Valley Lacrosse.
 He is a former Board Member for the Southern California Lacrosse Association and is an ongoing advisor to Free2Luv, a non-profit youth empowerment organization standing up to bullying through community outreach and empowerment events.
-Louis and his wife Joanna have three college aged children and are enjoying this new period in their lives.
+Louis and his wife Joanna have three young adult children and are enjoying this new period in their lives.

 Alix JaffeCLICK TO EXPAND

 Executive Vice President of Television of Village Roadshow Entertainment Group

 Shannon Hawes PerryCLICK TO EXPAND

 Executive Vice President of Reality & Production Services of Village Roadshow Entertainment Group